Robert Moreno: Spain national team

 On 26 March 2019, Moreno was in charge of the national team in a 2–0 win against Malta after Luis Enrique had to leave due to personal problems.
 He was also in charge during the following two matches, against the Faroe Islands and Sweden.

 After three matches in charge of Spain on an interim basis, Moreno was appointed the team's head coach on 19 June 2019, after Luis Enrique's resignation due to his daughter's illness.
 He signed a contract until the end of UEFA Euro 2020.
 Only five months later, Moreno resigned and was replaced by his predecessor Luis Enrique despite an unbeaten record and qualifying for UEFA Euro 2020.
 Luis Enrique dismissed Moreno from his coaching staff and called him "disloyal" and "over ambitious" for wanting to manage Spain at Euro 2020.

 Monaco

-On 28 December 2019, Moreno was named as the new manager of Ligue 1 side AS Monaco FC, replacing Leonardo Jardim.
+On 28 December 2019, Moreno was named as the new manager of Ligue 1 side Monaco, replacing Leonardo Jardim.
 A week later, he won his first match 2–1 at home to Reims in the last 64 of the Coupe de France.
-On 12 January in his first league match, the team from the principality drew 3–3 at leaders Paris Saint-Germain FC.
+On 12 January, in his first league match, the team from the principality drew 3–3 at leaders Paris Saint-Germain.

-Having finished the season in 9th, missing out on European qualification, Moreno was sacked on 18 July 2020.
+Having finished the season in ninth place, and thus missing out on European qualification, Moreno was sacked on 18 July 2020.

 Granada

-On 18 June 2021, La Liga club Granada CF announced Moreno as the side's new head coach on a two-year contract.
-He drew 0–0 at Villarreal CF on his debut on 16 August.
+On 18 June 2021, La Liga club Granada announced Moreno as the side's new head coach on a two-year contract.
+He drew 0–0 at Villarreal on his debut on 16 August.

 On 6 March 2022, Moreno was sacked by the Andalusians, after six defeats in the last seven matches.

+Sochi

+On 15 December 2023, Moreno was hired by the Russian Premier League club Sochi.
+The club was at the bottom of the table at the time.
+Despite the results improving somewhat under Moreno's helm, Sochi was relegated on 18 May 2024.

+On 27 May 2024, Sochi and Moreno extended their contract for three additional seasons.
+On 31 May 2025, Sochi won the promotion play-offs 4–3 on aggregate against Pari Nizhny Novgorod and was promoted back to the Russian Premier League.
+However, Moreno did not manage Sochi in the second leg of the play-offs after losing the first leg with the score of 1–2 at home.
+He did not arrive to the second-leg game "for family reasons", according to the club, leading to the speculation that he has been fired.
+On 12 June 2025, Moreno stated that he will return to Sochi to prepare the team for its return to the Premier League.

+On 2 September 2025, Moreno left Sochi by mutual consent after the club only gained 1 point in the first 7 games upon their return into the top tier.